 My mom cooked a lot of different things during our childhood years.
 But she was known for a few dishes, in particular, that she was often called on to make for holiday parties, my dad's office potlucks, and family gatherings.
-I've held on to her signature dishes and made them my own over the years, including this lasagna recipe.
-Another is her sherbet punch (so 90s, right?) that I recently made from memory for my cousin's baby shower.
-No recipe is up for that one yet but I'm game to test, if y'all want. 🙂 My mom's other signature dish was a three-layer Neapolitan cake with vanilla frosting.
+One of her signature dishes was a three-layer Neapolitan cake with vanilla frosting.
 She passed away at the beginning of this year and hadn't made the cake for years before then but people still mention it.
 It was that good.
 Today, I'm putting an easy twist on her signature cake with new recipe for Neapolitan layered pound cake.
 It bakes up in one pan instead of three and is full of true chocolate, strawberry, and vanilla flavors.
-Are you excited yet?
+Let's get into it.

 A pound cake is a staple dessert in most every southern household.
 It's called such because of the weight of the main ingredients required to make it.
 Easy to remember, right?
 Pound cake recipes call for one pound each of eggs, butter, sugar, and flour.
 And that is where the classic, dense texture comes from.
 Aside from the basics, you can flavor a pound cake just about any kind of way.
-Here's a tropical pineapple pound cake I love.
-You'll also want to check out my vanilla peppermint pound cake for the holidays!
+In fact, I have a collection of flavored pound cake recipes for you.

 How to Make Neapolitan Cake

 The finished cake is pure perfection.
 All the flavors come through and don't the layers look so pretty?
-We are supposed to get a little seasonal temperature drop over the weekend, which means I'll be firing up my oven to bake even more.
-I hope you'll bake this Neapolitan layered pound cake soon.
-Sharing is caring so be sure to pin this recipe on Pinterest. 🙂 Thanks for reading!
+I hope you'll bake this layered Neapolitan pound cake soon.
+Sharing is caring so be sure to pin this unique pound cake recipe for later and follow me over on Pinterest. 🙂 Thanks for reading!